Statistics, Finance and Actuarial Science

 - Econometrics of Commodity and Asset Pricing (F. Pegoraro) 3 ECTS (Sem2)

-- Levy processes and financial applications (A. Popier) – course location: ENSTA 3 ECTS (Sem2)
+- Levy processes and financial applications (T. Deschatre, A. Gruet) – course location: ENSTA 3 ECTS (Sem2)

 Group "Risks in finance and insurance"